 It's the one year anniversary of the publication of 'Love Across a Broken Map'!
 And, the e-book is out just in time for it.
 We're so happy that we're offering free downloads of 21-23 July.
 So, go for it and spread the love.
 Download here.

-The Whole Kahani members, Reshma Ruia, Kavita Jindal and Catherine Menon will be facilitating a creative writing workshop at the London School of Economics on the 25th of February.
-Find out more by clicking here.
+The Whole Kahani members, Reshma Ruia, Kavita Jindal and Catherine Menon had facilitated a creative writing workshop at the London School of Economics on the 25th of February.
+Hear the podcast here.